Arahabica/markdown-flex-message/README.md

 ## Flex Bubble

-You can convert Markdown into a Flex Bubble, which allows you to use Markdown as part of a carousel
+You can convert Markdown into a Flex Bubble, which allows you to use Markdown as part of a carousel.

-### Code

 ```typescript